robertoschwald/relay-gorm-connector/README.md

 # relay-gorm-connector (Grails 2.x plugin)

 ## Capabilities
-The purpose of this plugin is to easily translate Grails ORM domain classes into a GrahphQL schema that is compatible with Relay.js.
+The purpose of this plugin is to easily translate Grails ORM domain classes or Graphql Artifact classes into a GrahphQL schema that is compatible with Relay.js.
 Under the hood `graphql-java` (https://github.com/graphql-java/graphql-java) is being used dynamically to generate the schema.